NebulaTechSolutions/TrueFidelity/README.md

 #### Verify & Launch

-Run the CLI to confirm the install and launch the desktop UI:
+Run the CLI to confirm the install and open the desktop app:

 ```bash
 truefidelity --version